outtime1/netify.github.io/SSWK3.md

 ## What I did:
+### OWASP
-This week I was to complete a bunch of challenges on OWASP juice shop.
+This week I completed a bunch of challenges on OWASP juice shop.

 | ![0 Star review](/assets/0star.png)  |
 | I was able to leave  0 star review by finding a conditional attribute on the submit rating button and removing it .  |